-Native has become one of the fastest growing advertising strategies in programmatic and does not appear to be slowing any time soon.
+Native ads have become one of the fastest growing advertising strategies in programmatic and does not appear to be slowing any time soon.
 Native advertising opens up new channels of content distribution for digital and content marketers, particularly due to their non-intrusive nature and alignment with the content the user is viewing.

 Ads found on social channels are one of the most familiar (and successful) examples of native advertising.
 The success of social ads can be attributed to:

-- The ecosystem in which they are served: users are familiar with the environment and are already browsing content they are interested it, making it easy to include relevant ads that are less intrusive.
+- The ecosystem in which they are served: users are familiar with the environment and are already browsing content they are interested in, making it easy to include relevant ads that are less intrusive.
 This works particularly well for millennials and modern day users who are heavily consuming content on social channels, specifically on mobile.

 - The targeting social channels offer: social networks offer highly targeted environments, due to the personal information the platforms have collected from their users.